jpjun8/CourseProject/README.md

 `app.get()` sends the *GET* response to specified route, */read_data*.
 In `app.get()`, the data are read, handled, and reformatted to fit the needs from main application, `home.js`.

+## Used Software and Module

+### npm and node
+All software and components in this project are installed and implemented via `npm (npx)` and `node`.
+For example, the initial React application (template) is created via `npx create-react-app course-project`.
+The application then runs with `npm start`.
+The server also runs with `node server.js`.

+### React
+The whole project is based on `React` that the project code is a bit different from typical JavaScript since `React` utilizes the `JSX` to make it easier to handle *HTML* and *CSS* in a single JS file.

+Functions such as `componentDidMount()` and `callBackendAPI()` are all React built-in implementations that are used to communicate with `server.js` to receive data successfully.

+`React` is also compatible with a lot of `node modules` to work with such as `express` and `@mui` (material-ui).

+### XLSX
+`xlsx` module is solely used to read the data file in xlsx format, in `server.js`.

+### Express
+`express` module not only allows to host a server on the specified port, but also to parse, reformat, and send data to main application, `home.js`.

+### Material-UI
+Material-UI, `@mui`, allows to utilize *Autocomplete* to create a dynamic and responsive search bar that is customized to fit the purpose of the project.

 ## How to Compile & Run
 To run this project, `npm` and `node` must be installed in your environment.